 - Place a small amount of counting bears into each circle of a muffin tin.

 - Freeze overnight.

 - The following day, pop the circles out of your muffin tin.

 - Place the circles of ice into your sensory bin.
 Here I am using an under-the-bed storage bin.

 RELATED: Like water play?
 You will love our water play roundup!

-Your preschooler will also begin to discover the transition of solid to liquid and what makes the ice melt. (the salt and warm water helps)
+Your preschooler will also begin to discover the transition from solid to liquid and what makes the ice melt. (the salt and warm water help)